 Make sure that you do all the work in advance to avoid giving the diners extra work, which would be unnecessary.
 For example, you can slice a savory cauliflower cake into tiny slices, in advance.
 This means that the diners only have to take a piece from the platter to their plate.
+Also, ensure that you have available all the small appliances and kitchengearpros.com helps to give you a good suggestion on it.
 It saves on time as the time the diners could have used to cut the cakes is eliminated and keeping the buffet line relatively shorter.

 - Consider the movement of guests

 When food is involved, guests like moving in packs.
 They walk and stand without watching how close they are to the tables.
 To avoid this, it would be proper to give the buffet line a starting point and an ending point, leaving extra space at both ends.
 A trick that always works is putting the drinks table at the far end, separate from the food table.

 At a buffet, diners have a lot to shuffle, from drinks, their food, and endless conversations.
 It would be unfair to the diners to make it more difficult for them with many plates and bowls.
 While people love soup and some stew, it is only suitable for a sit-down dinner.
 Avoid food that is so saucy that it trickles off a plate.

 - Put plates at the front, cutlery at the end